trickeydan/img-builder/README.md

 # img-builder
-Set of scripts to build an OS image and apply an Ansible playbook to it.
+Set of scripts to build an Raspberry Pi OS image and apply an Ansible playbook to it.

+Build Host Requirements:

+- GNU Make
+- `wget`
+- `unzip`
+- `sha256sum`